-Penn State professor Michael Mann filed a defamation suit Tuesday against two publishers, according to court documents.
+Penn State professor Michael Mann filed a defamation suit against two publishers Tuesday for “utterly false and defamatory statements,” according to court documents.

-Journalists for the National Review Inc. and the Competitive Enterprise Institute –– Ran Simberg and Mark Steyn –– wrote that Mann committed academic fraud and compared him to former Penn State assistant coach Jerry Sandusky, who was convicted on 45 counts of child sex abuse, according to the documents.
+Journalists for the National Review, Inc . and the Competitive Enterprise Institute –– Rand Simberg and Mark Steyn –– wrote that Mann had committed academic fraud and compared him to the former Penn State football coach Jerry Sandusky , according to the documents.

-Simberg and Steyn called Mann’s work a “hoax” and argued that he fabricated his data for the results.
+According to court documents, Simberg and Steyn called Mann’s work a “hoax” and argued that he fabricated his data for the results in two separate publications.